 Equivalent qualifications, such as the Irish Leaving Certificate, the I.B.
 Diploma and the Scottish Advanced Highers are also accepted.
 Prospective international applicants with other qualifications should contact us for an individual assessment.

-If English is not a student’s native language, they are normally expected to have passed a recognised test in English to the level of IELTS 6.5 or equivalent (with not less than 6.0 in the writing and listening sections).
+If English is not a student’s native language, they are normally expected to have passed a recognised test in English to the level of IELTS 6.5 or equivalent (with not less than 6.0 in each component).

 Students who have passed an approved medical/biomedical foundation are strongly considered for a place.